wvulibraries/engineAPI/designSpecs/list.md

 :Sets the required flag on the element.
 Also checks it on submit

 type
 :the input type.
 Text, radio, select, hidden, etc ...
-See the old list object for 'custom' types, such as 'wysiwyg' and 'multiselect'
+See the old list object for 'custom' types, such as 'wysiwyg' and 'multiselect'.
+Also take HTML5 types with fall-backs

 readonly
 :field is readonly. when submitting the original value should be used instead of what is submitted.